The QG config file#

 Overview#

-file must be written in YAML format.
+The qg-config.yaml file must be written in YAML format.

 It might look similar to the following example: